drunarayan/barospection/references/hrd_presentation.md

 1. ![electronexcitation](https://upload.wikimedia.org/wikipedia/commons/3/31/Bohr_atom_animation.gif)
 ![jumps](../notebooks/jumps.png)

 1. What is regulating the surface temperature of a star?
+Gas pressure in the stellar atmosphere a.k.a Surface gravity, Density
 1. Somewhat similar to the water kettle in your kitchen!
 1. Why is the surface temperature of a star orders of magnitude cooler than the core temperature?